pagkly/Zed/Investopedia3/ACA Health Insurance Marketplace.md

 ## Special Considerations

 Changes have been made to the ACA that have addressed some of the objections raised by its opponents, while still keeping the Marketplace open.
-For example, as part of the [Tax Cuts and Jobs Act](https://www.investopedia.com/taxes/trumps-tax-reform-plan-explained/), in Dec.
+For example, as part of the [[Tax Cuts and Jobs Act]](https://www.investopedia.com/taxes/trumps-tax-reform-plan-explained/), in Dec.
 2017 Congress removed a penalty individuals had to pay for not having health insurance, a requirement that many Republicans had opposed.

 In March 2019, the Trump administration said that it would seek to repeal the entire Affordable Care Act.
 The Justice Department in a letter to a federal appeals court said it agreed with a federal judge in Texas who declared the healthcare law unconstitutional and added that it will support the judgment on appeal.
 The case went to the Supreme Court in 2020, and as of November 2020, the Supreme Court was still deliberating.7